bhristov6/pfal-lncrna/RADICL-Trevor/README.md

 ## 7. Next Steps

 Identify ***de novo*** lncRNAs.
-Here I need to explore what parameters and thresholds I want to use.
+Here, I will need to explore what parameters and thresholds to use in order to reduce the number of potential candidate lncRNAs, currently are 11k.

+Examine where the lncRNAs map, i.e 5'UTR, gene body, introns.
+I have the data for that.

 ## 8. Tables